Research

 Abstract

-Using new panel data on 251,511 patent inventors matched with voter registration records containing partisan affiliation, we provide the first large-scale look into the partisanship of American inventors.
-We document that the modal inventor is Republican, with a slight decline over time.
-We also find that the proportion of Independent inventors declined while the proportion of Democrat inventors increased between 2014 and 2020.
-These patterns are not reflective of trends of partisan affiliation amongst the broader population.
-Last, we document that the partisan affiliation of inventors is associated with technological inventions related to guns and climate change, two issue areas associated with partisan divide.
+Using panel data on 251,511 patent inventors matched with voter registration records containing partisan affiliation, we provide the first large-scale look into the partisanship of American inventors.
+We document that the modal inventor is Republican and that the partisan composition of inventors has changed in ways that are not reflective of partisan affiliation trends amongst the broader population.
+We then show that the partisan affiliation of inventors is associated with technological invention related to guns and climate change, two issue areas associated with partisan divide.
+These findings suggest that inventor partisanship may have implications for the direction of inventive activity.

 Jino Lu